HOWTO: Open and fund Roth IRA accounts

 - Wander to the closest USPS office and write yourself a money order from your C360 debit card.
 Deposit to Fidelity using the mobile check app(or mail it in) takes 3-5 days

 - Make me do it for you(typically happens in 3-5 business days).
 I will need the Fidelity routing and account number.
 From the app: Select the account's summary tab, scroll down to the very bottom and select 'View Account and Routing Number' screenshot and send to me.
 This should probably be the one labelled 'Savings' above(but can also be the CMA account if you prefer that -- wherever you want all the incoming money to go).
+I won't take the money from C360 until the new $$'s land in Fidelity though.

 2. Open Roth IRA Account